upvalue/arete/README.md

 Currently:

     make heap.boot
-    bin/arete heap.boot
+    bin/arete --save-image heap.boot

 Will bootstrap the expander and compiler, then save them into a loadable image.
-Prepending --load-image heap.boot will make the files in examples/ and REPL work as expected, for example:
+Prepending heap.boot will make the files in examples/ and REPL work as expected, for example:

     bin/arete heap.boot --repl